rywible/wrela6/docs/design/whole-image-monomorphization-design.md

 `ObligationId`, `ResourcePlaceId`, or `HirRequirementId`, not a `HirOwnedId<T>`.
 When source HIR stores `HirOwnedId<T>`, mono splits it into `hirOwner` and `hirId` before pairing it with `instanceId`.

+`layoutTypeResolutions` is published by mono because mono owns canonical source type instance keys.
+The key type is mono-owned or dependency-neutral;
+`src/mono` must not import layout module types to populate it.
+Representation/layout validates this table and translates the published key into its local `LayoutTypeKey`.

 Each function instance records its source function and concrete type substitution.
 Methods and constructors also record the concrete owner type